andrewharvey/abs2pgsql/2011-census/README.md

 wish you can simply load the dump rather than build up and load the data from source.

+If the lack of this is holding you back, please email me and let me know.

 # Copyright
 ## DataPack Metadata Tables
-All .tsv files within DataPack-Metadata are works derived from the [CC BY 2.5 AU](http://creativecommons.org/licenses/by/2.5/au/) licensed Metadata/Metadata_2011_*_DataPack.xlsx files from within [the samples here](http://www.abs.gov.au/websitedbs/censushome.nsf/home/datapackssample?opendocument&navpos=250).
+All .tsv files within DataPack-Metadata are works derived from the [CC BY 2.5 AU](http://creativecommons.org/licenses/by/2.5/au/) licensed Metadata/Metadata_2011_*_DataPack.xlsx files from the R2 DataPack DVD's.

 They were created via a copy-paste out of LibreOffice.

-There are several errors in both these samples and the DVD release, hence DataPack-Metadata/patches are patches I've created to fix these errors until the ABS makes a release with the fixes.
-These patches are applied automatically during the build process.
+I believe there is an error in the latest versions of these spreadsheets, hence DataPack-Metadata/patches are patches I've created to fix this error until the ABS makes a release with the fixes.
+This patch is applied automatically during the build process.

 Attribution for the original data goes to the [Australian Bureau of Statistics (ABS)](http://abs.gov.au/), Commonwealth of Australia.